Scholarship Program 2023

 8. Demonstrated academic performance within their class program (e.g., GED, college-prep or vocational program) [via high school or college transcript, or vocational/technical school transcript]

-10. Completed NCJW Scholarship Application, with all required supporting documentation, including essay and acceptance letter from higher learning institution, submitted online by April 16, 2023 deadline date.
+11. Acceptance letter from higher learning institution, submitted online by April 15, 2025 deadline date.
 Late applications will not be accepted.

-For more information on our scholarship program, please contact Shelley Tuteur at shelley.tuteur72996@gmail.com.
+For more information on our scholarship program, please contact Lisa Weintraub at lisa.j.weintraub@gmail.com.

 For decades we have been providing scholarships to young Jewish Colorado women in need who desiring to continue their education after high school.
 The scholarships are given in honor of the women who have shaped our organization and by current members for a variety of reasons.
 A scholarship can be perpetual or a one time event.
 If you would like to honor someone by providing a scholarship please contact us.